The Brittle Thread of Life: Backcountry People Make a Place for Themselves in Early America

 And I’m talking all the way back to when white guys first lived there.
 I try to never make the mistake of saying “first people” to live anywhere in Connecticut, because, of course, Native Americans predate white dudes by thousands of years.

-By white dudes write about white dudes, so here we are.
-In what was once an un(white guy)-settled outpost of northern Simsbury called Salmon (“Sammon”) Brook.
+But white dudes write about white dudes, so here we are.
+In what was once an un(white dude)-settled outpost of northern Simsbury called Salmon (“Sammon”) Brook.
 (Hence, today’s Granby Historical Society being called Salmon Brook Historical Society.)

 The author, Mark Williams, is a Granby resident and history teacher at Windsor’s Loomis Chafee School.
 He has pored over every existing historical document from the late 17th century from Granby and given voice to them.
 The Brittle Thread of Life also examines the beginnings of Ashfield, MA, but we don’t care about that.